 The costs for an appeal procedure vary, but you should account for court fees and possible attorney costs.
 The expected processing time is usually 6 to 12 months, depending on the complexity of your case.

-Success factors for an appeal procedure include new facts or documents that were not previously submitted, procedural errors by the Dutch Tax Authority, or a different interpretation of the regulations.
+Success factors for an appeal procedure include new facts or documents that were not previously submitted, procedural errors by the Dutch tax authorities, or a different interpretation of the regulations.
 It is advisable to seek legal assistance from specialists in tax law or global mobility.

-For knowledge migrants, additional facilities are available, such as the ability to exchange your foreign driver’s license without theory or practical exam.
+For employees who hold the expat ruling, additional benefits are available, such as the ability to exchange your foreign driver’s license without theory or practical exam.
 International school costs for your children can also sometimes be reimbursed by your employer as a tax-free allowance.

-Box 2 and Box 3 benefits were previously available for 30% ruling beneficiaries, but this partial non-resident status will be abolished as of January 1, 2025.
+Box 2 and Box 3 benefits were previously available for expat ruling beneficiaries, but this partial non-resident status will be abolished as of January 1, 2025 (or transitional law in case you hold the expat ruling prior to 2024 then it will be abolished January 1, 2027).
 International employees will then have to pay the same box 2 and 3 taxes as regular Dutch residents.

 Careful preparation is essential for a successful application.
 Start by gathering all required documentation before submitting your application.
-Ensure that your employer can prepare a convincing statement about the scarcity of your expertise in the Dutch labor market.
+Ensure that your employer also agrees with the application for the expat ruling.

 The timing of your application is crucial.
-Submit your application within four months of the start of your employment to get retroactive application.
-For later applications, the ruling only takes effect from the first day of the month after approval.
+Submit your application within four months of the start of your employment to have the expat ruling granted retroactively as of the start of your employment.
+For applications filed after the 4-month deadline, the ruling only takes effect from the first day of the month after the application has been filed with the Dutch tax authorities.

 Important preventive measures are: